tjventurini/blog/articles/2020-04-04/README.md

 ... and that's it, I'm already all set to write a new article.

-This is super handy because I like to play a lot with the code on my local machines and since I am around with heavy tools ⚒ sometimes, it can happen that I mess up a lot.
-But thats okey, no client projects involved so everything good 😉 Anyways, I want to setup my blog every time that happens.
+This is super handy because I like to play a lot with the code on my local machine and since I am around with heavy tools ⚒ sometimes, it can happen that I mess up some stuff.
+But thats okey, no client projects involved, so everything good 😉 Anyways, I don't want to setup my blog every time that happens.
 So in short, this setup makes it way more easy to keep my blog going in the long run.

 ## A new Playground